-Any person who files a Notice of Appeal with the Board, as well as the Director of Environment and Parks, the operator and landowner (if applicable) with their representation.
+Any person who files a Notice of Appeal with the Board, as well as the Director of Environment and Protected Areas, the operator and landowner (if applicable) with their representation.

 Board mediations are private and confidential, and therefore are not open to the public for viewing.

 If participants are scheduled for mediation, and decide not to attend, they are advised that the Board has the authority to proceed with the mediation meeting and reach a resolution of the appeal without further notice to them.

 What is the mediator's role?

 Mediators are Board Members who serve as a neutral third party who will assist the participants in establishing groundrules, managing the mediation meeting and help to establish an environment where frank, honest and constructive discussion can take place between the participants.

 The mediator's role is not to serve as a judge or decision-maker.
 The mediator will not offer advice, or issue a decision to the participants if a resolution is not reached.

 What is the difference between mediation and a preliminary hearing or hearing?

 Mediations are informal, flexible discussions between participants with a neutral third party mediator as the facilitator.
 Mediations are strictly confidential and are not open to the public.
 The objective of mediation is for the participants to come up with a solution that meets their needs.
 Board hearings and preliminary motions hearings are more formal proceedings that are open for public viewing.
 Participants attending preliminary hearings and hearings before the Board usually take longer to prepare their arguments and find them more complex in nature.
 This preparation usually means there is more of a cost to the participants.